Burgenland in Winter

 Holidays between nature, wellness and spas

-From wellness in the thermal spa to ice skating or winter walks along Lake Neusiedl: Burgenland is Austria's haven of peace.
+From wellness at the thermal spa to ice skating or winter walks along Lake Neusiedl, Burgenland is Austria’s peaceful retreat.

 Wellness and Thermal Baths: A world of well-being